Rookout/rookout-training/README.md

 # Rookout Use Cases

+By integrating the Rookout SDK within your application, you can accomplish the following:

 * **Live Debugging**
   * Debug running applications in Production, Staging, and Dev environments real time on the fly using Rookout's Non-Breaking Breakpoints